 Pheasant hunting permits in Harakeke and Tauwhare forests near Whanganui are available in a weekly draw.

-To participate in the draw, hunters need to obtain a free permit from Taranaki F&G (0212700239 or email@example.com), then prior to noon each Thursday, contact Taranaki F&G to go into the draw for a permit for the coming weekend.
+To participate in the draw, hunters must obtain a free permit from Taranaki F&G (0212700239 or email@example.com), then before noon each Thursday, contact Taranaki F&G to go into the draw for a permit for the coming weekend.

 Harakeke is divided into two blocks, and Tauwhare Forest is a single block, all available on Saturday and Sunday only.

 Hunters can apply for one or more blocks and/or days, but if hunting as a group, then just one application per group.

 Applicants will be advised of their success or otherwise each Thursday afternoon.

 Being successful in the draw is a condition of a valid access permit for that particular time and place.

 For the Nukumaru hunting area, there is no weekly draw, but hunters need a permit from Taranaki F&G, and they must contact the respective grazing lessee listed on their permit before hunting.

 Above Right: Curly McEwen and willow with a well-grown Taranaki pheasant.